Lumbridge/SCCT-Maps/ports/scda/README.md

 ## Install

 Close the game and the editor, back up any files with the same names, then copy each map's four files to the paths listed in its notes.
 The maps are independent of each other, so install only the ones you want.
 Nothing here replaces an existing Chaos Theory map.
-Keep every file a map comes with — other players need the same ones to join you.
+Keep every file a map comes with; other players need the same ones to join you.

 ## Map names